-7. Fibrotech Ltd ('Fibrotech') is a technology company recently set up in the UK by its parent, Fibrotech Group Ltd. Fibrotech Group Ltd is based in the Republic of Ireland.
+7. Fibrotech Ltd ('Fibrotech') is a technology company recently set up in the UK by its parent, Fibrotech Group Ltd. Fibrotech Group Ltd is based in Ireland.

 The intention is that Fibrotech will develop the group's activities within the UK.
-To oversee the initial phase of the project, Fibrotech Group Ltd's Sales Manager, Kieran Clarke, will relocate to London from 1 July 2024 for a period which is expected to last between 18 months and two years.
+To oversee the initial phase of the project, Fibrotech Group Ltd's Sales Manager, Kieran Clarke, will relocate to London from 6 April 2025 for a period which is expected to last two years.

-It is likely that additional support and sales staff will be seconded to the UK from Head Office in the Republic of Ireland for short periods while the London business is being established.
+It is likely that additional support and sales staff will be seconded to the UK from Head Office in Ireland for short periods while the London business is being established.
 Some employees will be seconded to the UK for two months; others will be seconded to the UK for four months.

 Although Kieran Clarke will spend most of his time in the UK, he will also spend at least two months each year visiting customers in Europe.
-This is not anticipated to include any time in the Republic of Ireland.
+This is not anticipated to include any time in Ireland.